shuntaochen/CaloJMVC/README.md

 Of course, I may switch to use existing frameworks such as springboot etc. in actual practices, but this one is to gain general mastery,,

+Todos:
+1. performance tuning, load test
+2. fly weight for system created objects such as, satisfact, handler, some objects should be singleton.
+3. business logic caching, etc.